Looking for some interesting facts about Rome to prepare for a visit?

 Legend holds that the ancient Romans were so gluttonous that they would throw up lavish meals so that they could return for more.

 It’s true that the Romans were famous for their love of food and drink.
 But they didn’t have special purging rooms.

 Instead, a “vomitorium” was an entrance or alcove in a theater or colosseum.
 Citizens were spewed, or vomited, into or out of the building.

-There’s even more revelations to come.
+There’s even more revelations and interesting facts about Rome to come.
 Despite ongoing excavations, around 90% of Ancient Rome is buried underground and has yet to be unearthed.
 Rome is an archaeological layer cake.

 Archaeologists estimate that ruins lie 30 feet below street level.
 It was common practice in Ancient Rome for architects to tear off the roofs of existing building, fill them with dirt, and create new foundations.
 This collapsed ancient structures.